Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Variance-Based Sensitivity Analysis Background

 \section{Variance-Based Sensitivity Analysis Background}

-It is prudent for us to detail the mathematical background for variance-based sensitivity analysis, beginning with the Sobol' method.
-The rationale behind the Sobol' method, and variance-based sensitivity analysis in general, is to quantify the impact of each input parameter of a model on the total variance of its output \cite{Cannav2012}.
+It is prudent for us to detail the mathematical background for variance-based SA, beginning with the Sobol' method.
+The rationale behind the Sobol' method, and variance-based SA in general, is to quantify the impact of each input parameter of a model on the total variance of its output \citep{Cannav2012}.
 For simplicity, we consider a model $Y=f(\mathbf{X})$, where $Y$ is a scalar and $\mathbf{X} = (X_1,X_2,\dots,X_n)$ are the $n$ model input parameters.
 Via rescaling and appropriate transformations, we can consider each $X_i$ as a random variable to be independently and uniformly distributed on $[0,1]$.
 Furthermore, we assume that $f\in L^2([0,1]^n)$.
-The key idea is that $f(\mathbf{X})$ can be uniquely decomposed via an Sobol-Hoeffding decomposition \cite{sobol1993sensitivity,Hoeffding1948} given by